md2conf/md2conf/README.md

 # md2conf toolset

-Set of command-line tools to publish markdown files to a Confluence.
+Set of command-line tools to publish markdown files to a Confluence or dump Confluence content as markdown files with attachments.

 Notable features: